COSC3020/pancake-sort-JingtianWang-28/README.md

 answer to this markdown file.

 ///
+I implement the swapping function in the flip function and ensure that it will only iterate to the middle of the array.
+If an array with an even number of elements is entered, it will just process half of the elements, and if an array with an odd number of elements is entered, it will stop at the middle element without swapping positions.

+In the pancakesort function, I define a maximum index, and if the maximum element is not at the end of the unsorted part, it will call flip(array, maxIdx + 1) to move to the top of the array.
+Then call flip(array, size) again to move to the end of the unsorted part.

 Flipping part: The first step is to flip the maximum value to the top of the unsorted part, and the second step is to flip the maximum value from the top to the end of the unsorted part.
 So each iteration requires at most two flips.
 Assuming the input array length is n, at most n-1 iterations are required to complete the sorting.
 The total number of flips is 2*(n-1), and the time complexity is theta(n)